LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Introduction

+Fourth and importantly, we conduct a novel analysis that finds that our method helps in particular to address a class of errors we term \textit{inconsistent retrieval predictions}.
+Inconsistent retrieval predictions are cases in which for a given patient image, each retrieved image leads the model to make different predictions.
+These cases commonly occur across our experiments and are substantially more difficult for models, both retrieval-augmented and non-retrieval models.
+This instability with respect to different retrieval candidates leads to high prediction entropy/uncertainty across classes, degrading not only overall RAG results but also their reliability \cite{lambert2022trustworthy}.
+As we show, our retrieval mechanism significantly mitigates this issue and achieves large improvement over standard fine-tuned RAG on these cases. {Unlike prior work \cite{yoran2023making, sun2024surf}, which focuses on robustness to noisy or irrelevant context without characterizing the target cases, we study a different phenomenon: instances where multiple seemingly relevant candidates induce conflicting predictions.
+Some candidates may support correct predictions while others mislead the model.
+Our analysis shows these target cases (input patient images) are inherently difficult, even for non-retrieval models}.
 We further discover that for a large proportion of these inconsistent cases, at least one retrieved candidate enables the model to predict the correct answer in an oracle setting in which we provide the model with the correct retrieved candidate.
 This suggests useful information is being retrieved but is often lost among less helpful candidates.
-To address this, we explored using the powerful multimodal model o3 \cite{o32025openai} as a reranker to identify the most predictive instances.
+To address this, we explored using the powerful o3 model \cite{o32025openai} as a reranker to identify predictive candidates.
 We found it did not close the performance gap to the oracle and was comparable or inferior to our method, leaving significant room for future improvement.

-\textbf{Our contributions} are three-fold: \begin{itemize} \item We develop a method where a multimodal retriever and a Large Vision-Language Model (LVLM) are jointly optimized for medical classification and VQA.
-Unlike standard Retrieval-Augmented Generation (RAG), our method propagates error signal from the LVLM down to the retriever while training on downstream tasks. \item We show that our method achieves competitive results compared to medically pre-trained models by using only general-purpose backbones.
-Unlike previous general-domain joint training methods that require pre-training, we conduct joint training directly on downstream tasks with only lightweight data-efficient fine-tuning. \item In a novel analysis we identify \emph{inconsistent retrieval predictions}, challenging cases where different retrieved images lead to different predictions for the same query.
-Our joint optimization method significantly improves performance on these cases when compared to standard RAG.